Rudolph von Ripper: Move to the United States, Time and Fortune magazines

 The issue also contained a profile of von Ripper and his art, under the heading 'Art: Enemy of the State'.
-Another picture by von Ripper, depicting Nikolaus von Falkenhorst, was used on the cover of Time magazine on May 13, 1940.
+Another picture by von Ripper, depicting German general Nikolaus von Falkenhorst, was used on the cover of Time magazine on 13 May 1940.
 During this period his art also began to appear in Fortune magazine.
 In 1939, he produced illustrations for Norman Corwin's book Seems Radio is Here to Stay, and in 1940 collaborated with Muriel Rukeyser on a long illustrated poem, The Soul and Body of John Brown.

-In 1941, Rudolph - as well as Mopsa, who had remained in Europe - was officially stripped of his citizenship by the Nazi regime.
+In 1941, Rudolph—as well as Mopsa, who had remained in Europe—was officially stripped of his citizenship by the Nazi regime.

-US Army and OSS service
+Service in the US Army

 1943 drawing by von Ripper of Afrika Corps prisoners, captioned "laden with the loot of many country's[sic], the Africa-Corps is brought into captivity."